TL;DR

 WebPresented

-WebPresented (also known as WPCRM) is a distribution-specific CRM solution owned by the private equity firm Cordance.
-It offers standard CRM functionalities familiar to many users and includes features like quote entry capabilities.
-The platform is accessible on both mobile and desktop and is in the early stages of integrating artificial intelligence, making it a flexible tool for monitoring reps' activities.
+WebPresented (also known as WPCRM) is a distribution-specific CRM owned by the private equity firm Cordance.
+It offers standard CRM functionality familiar to most users, with quote entry capability built directly into the platform.
+The interface has a traditional design, and the platform is available on both mobile and desktop.

 Pros: